-The new MLS rules are geared toward allowing the most amount of buyers chance to bid on homes for sale.
+The new MLS rules are geared toward allowing the most amount of buyers the chance to view and bid on homes for sale.

 It prevents someone from contacting the listing agent and seeing the home and buying it before it hits the market.

 Perhaps this buyer just drove by a for sale sign and got lucky, to the detriment of the open market.